gracious006/tictactoe_project/README.md

+**KNOTS AND CROSSES GAME**
 A fun, interactive two-player TicTacToe game built in Java using Swing.
-This game supports player names, turn-based gameplay, scoring for better user experience.
+This game supports player names, turn-based gameplay, and scoring for a better user experience.

-Features
+**Features**

 Two-player support with custom names